 - No. 980 RAF Beach Balloon Squadron consisting of 54 and 55 Beach Balloon Flights, attached to No 4 RAF Beach Squadron in 104 Beach Sub Area (GOLD).

 - No. 991 RAF Beach Balloon Squadron consisting of 56 and 57 Beach Balloon Flights, detached with its own Headquarters, operating at Arromanches Mulberry B.

 In addition, No. 104 “P” Flight went across on 18th June to provide balloon cover at Port-en-Bessin.

-The RAF Beach Balloon Squadrons evolved in much the same way that the RAF Beach Squadrons had.
-The two RAF Beach Balloon Units that had been attached to the two Army Beach Groups in each Beach Sub Area were re-formed.
-They were renamed Beach Balloon Flights and with the addition of a Squadron Leader in command, formed a Beach Balloon Squadron.
+The RAF Beach Balloon Squadrons were created to link smaller units, in much the same way as the RAF Beach Squadrons joined two smaller units.
+An RAF Beach Balloon Unit had been attached to each of the two Army Beach Groups in each Beach Sub Area.
+It was realised that these should be more closely linked and represented at Beach Sub Area level so, for each Beach Sub Area, the two Beach Balloon Units were renamed Beach Balloon Flights and, with the addition of a Squadron Leader in command, were formed into a Beach Balloon Squadron.

-The formation of Balloon Units in to Squadrons meant that each Squadron Commander could not only exercise the necessary control over his Squadron but also, by his status was able to attend on the appropriate level at Beach Sub Area Conferences, which was considered essential following experience gained in exercises.
+The formation of Balloon Units in to Squadrons meant that each Squadron Commander could not only exercise the necessary control over his Squadron but also, by his status was able to attend on the appropriate level at Beach Sub Area Conferences, which was considered essential following experience gained in exercises (in particular, Exercise GOLDBRAID).

 Soon after this re-organisation, in April 1944, control of the Beach Balloon Squadrons passed from RAF Balloon Command to 2nd Tactical Air Force.
 Each Squadron had an establishment of 60 Mark VI Type Balloons.